 CSF examination may show a predominance of mononuclear cells, but usually polymorphonuclear cells predominate.
 Gram-stained smears frequently are negative but may show pleomorphic, gram-variable coccobacillary forms, which should not be disregarded as diphtheroid contaminants.

 Laboratory confirmation of the organism involves biochemical testing and observation of motility using a slide test or showing motility in semisolid media.
 To do the slide test, colonies of the organism that have grown on solid media are mixed with saline and examined under a microscope.
 L. monocytogenes exhibits a distinctive end-over-end “tumbling” motility due to the presence of flagella at both ends.
 Serologic tests are not useful.
-Molecular detection via PCR appears to be sensitive and specific but remains a research tool at present.

 If infection during pregnancy is recognized, treatment may then be given before delivery or intrapartum to prevent vertical transmission, but the usefulness of such treatment is unproved.